 The jaguar is an essentially solitary animal.
 It hunts alone, wandering through the forest across its territory and ambushing prey opportunistically.
 The bite of the jaguar is unusually powerful even among large felines, and it is capable of perforating the hides of large reptiles and the shells of turtles.
 Unusually among big cats, it often attacks the head of its prey directly, relying upon its powerful jaws to penetrate the skull and bite into the brain.

 Jaguars are adept swimmers and will readily taker to the water in pursuit of their prey.
 They have been spotted crossing the Tambopata River, and will occasionally take down small caiman.

-In the wild, jaguars tend to live for between 11 and 15 years, and can live up to 25 years in captivity.
+In the wild, jaguars tend to live for between 11 and 15 years, and can live up for to 25 years in captivity.
 Jaguars are almost always sighted alone.
-As solitary hunters, they will only come together to breed.
+As solitary hunters, they only come together to breed.
 When seeking a mate, jaguars tend to roam over vast areas of forest, far beyond their normal hunting range.
 It is believed that jaguars will breed throughout the year, in wet season or dry.
-Receptive females will mark their territory, in addition to becoming increasingly vocal when seeking a mate.
-After breeding, the male and female will separate, leaving the female to raise her cubs alone.
+Receptive females mark their territory, in addition to becoming increasingly vocal, when seeking a mate.
+After breeding, the male and female separate, leaving the female to raise her cubs alone.
 In common with the tiger, female jaguars will not tolerate the presence of any male after the birth of their cubs, given the high risk of infant cannibalism prevalent among these two species.